Discounts, disregards and exemptions on council tax

 - They have a certificate confirming this impairment from a registered medical practitioner, usually the person’s GP or consultant.

-- They are entitled to certain disability benefits (but they don’t have to actually be receiving them).
+- They are entitled to certain disability benefits.

 The most common qualifying benefits are: